cdklabs/cdk-dynamo-table-viewer/README.md

   It will also be exported as a stack output.
 - Paging is not supported.
 This means that only the first 1MB of items will be displayed (again, this is a demo...)
-- Supports CDK version 0.31.0
+- Supports CDK version 0.38.0 and above

 ## License